Mobile learning, or mLearning, is not just for students or the mobile workforce. It serves everyone under all learning circumstances.

 - In-App Collaboration: Promote social learning right in the mobile-ready LMS with instant chat and a Q&A community.
 Facilitate real-time collaboration between training participants.

-Here’s a real-life case study of ProProfs LMS that illustrates how the tool can help you.
+Here’s a real-life case study of ProProfs Training Maker that illustrates how the tool can help you.

 Who: Dedicated contract carriage service provider, FirstFleet